Last Updated on: 14th October 2023, 10:48 pm

 Wash The Sand

-Once your sand is free of foreign material, it’s time to clean out the mixture:
+Once the sand is free of foreign material, it’s time to clean the mixture:

 - Pour water over the sand.

-- Stir it with a long wooden spoon or any other mixing tool that is not made with metal.
+- Stir it with a long wooden spoon or any other non-metal mixing tool.

-- Let the sand settle for a minute, and then tip out the water.
+- Let the sand settle for a minute, and tip out the water.

-- Then, repeat this process.
-You will need to rinse out the sand multiple times until the water runs clear.
-About 5 rinses is a good rule of thumb.
+- Repeat this process.
+You’ll need to rinse the sand 5 times until the water runs clear.

 Once the water has run clear, it’s time to heat the sand.
-This will fully remove any bacteria and other microorganisms.
-To do this, you can either bake the sand or boil it.
+This will remove bacteria, mold, fungi, and microorganisms.
+To do this, you can bake or boil the sand.